Ruling the Countryside Class 8 Notes

 • With the EIC getting the Diwani rights, it started extracting revenue out of it and used various measures for this purpose.
 The EIC considered itself primarily as a trader.

-• Prior to 1865, the EIC imported gold from Britain to purchase goods in India and after getting the Diwani rights, used the revenue collected in Bengal to purchase goods for export.
+• Before 1865, the EIC imported gold from Britain to purchase goods in India and after getting the Diwani rights, used the revenue collected in Bengal to purchase goods for export.

 • At this point, the economy of Bengal faced a severe crisis as workers and craftsmen were being exploited and not paid enough.

-• A famine that led to the death of nearly 10 million people occured in Bengal in 1770.
-In Spite of such terrible conditions, the EIC paid no heed to the matters related to the peasantry class as all they focussed on was collecting revenue.
+• A famine that led to the death of nearly 10 million people occurred in Bengal in 1770.
+Despite such terrible conditions, the EIC paid no heed to the matters related to the peasantry class as all they focussed on was collecting revenue.

 Also Read: Non-Cooperation Movement: Features, Causes and Results

-The EIC introduced a form of Permanent Settlement in 1793, which basically recognised rajas and taluqdars as zamindars and they were supposed to collect rents from peasants to generate revenue for the company.
-The revenue amount was fixed by the EIC.
+The EIC introduced a form of Permanent Settlement in 1793, which recognised rajas and taluqdars as zamindars.
+They were supposed to collect rent from peasants to generate revenue for the company.
+The EIC fixed the revenue amount which was supposed to be collected.
 The purpose of this settlement was to ensure a smooth flow of revenue and also encourage zamindars to invest in improving the land.

 Problems in the Permanent Settlement System